An Interview with HRH The Princess of Wales: Allegations and concerns

 Lord Spencer, also not interviewed in the 1996 investigation, rejected the apology and demanded an inquiry.
 Spencer told Davie that his records of contacts with Bashir implied the journalist lied to the princess to gain her trust.
 Spencer claimed that he would not have introduced Bashir to his sister without the falsified documents and charged that Bashir had made false and defamatory claims about senior members of the royal family.
 Davie announced on 9 November that the BBC was in the process of commissioning an independent inquiry.
 Michael Grade, a former chairman of the corporation, said that the allegations left "a very dark cloud hanging over BBC journalism".

 At the time of the revelations about his interview with the princess, Bashir, who had been rehired by the BBC in 2016 as its religion and ethics correspondent, was seriously ill from the aftereffects of COVID-19 and was recuperating after undergoing quadruple heart bypass surgery.
 The BBC said Bashir's ill health had impaired its ability to investigate the controversy any further until his recovery.
 The Daily Mirror published a photo of Bashir taken on 6 November with the headline: "Martin Bashir visits takeaway after BBC says he's 'too ill' to respond to Princess Diana claims".
+The Daily Telegraph later reported on a series of emails exchanged between Bashir and the BBC's senior managers during his illness which saw him engage in detailed discussions about the scandal despite the BBC's statement that he was unable to respond to any questions publicly.

 On 13 November 2020, it was reported that the BBC had found the note from Diana which cleared Bashir of pressuring her to give the interview.
 Bond wrote in The Sunday Times that the princess told her in a private meeting in 1996 that she did not regret the broadcast.
 Diana said she had feared a gagging order in her imminent divorce settlement, meaning it might have been her only chance to give an interview.
-Nevertheless, Rosa Monckton, who was a friend of the Princess of Wales, noticed a change in her behavior after she became acquainted with Bashir as her focus shifted from "day-to-day matters, just like any normal friend, to suddenly becoming obsessed with plots against her."
+Nevertheless, Rosa Monckton, who was a friend of the Princess of Wales, noticed a change in her behaviour after she became acquainted with Bashir as her focus shifted from "day-to-day matters, just like any normal friend, to suddenly becoming obsessed with plots against her."